Nike Boys Basketball Camp Sacred Heart University Fairfield, Connecticut

 - 1:00 Team practice

 - 5:30 Dinner

 - 10:00 Overnight Campers to rooms; Lights Out!

-A detailed camper registration packet containing check in location, health/release forms, emergency contact numbers, and a checklist of things to bring will be emailed to all registered campers in the Spring.
-The US Sports Camps Health and Release form does not require a doctor's signature.
-The State of Connecticut Health Record Forms do require a Physician's signature.
-All of these forms will be collected at check-in on the first day of camp.
+A detailed camper registration packet containing check-in location, health/release forms, emergency contact numbers, and a checklist of things to bring will be emailed to all registered campers in the Spring.
+The US Sports Camps health and release forms do not require a physician's signature.
+The State of Connecticut Health Record Forms require a physician's signature.
+These forms must be completed and brought to camp check-in on the first day.